oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 have the measurements already included.

-CGATS measurement files are only supported in single quantities and as mentioned above in konjunction with belonging ICC profiles.
+CGATS measurement files are only supported in single quantities and as mentioned above in conjunction with belonging ICC profiles.

 Files once loaded are observed by ICC Examin.
 The view will be actualised upon a modification.